teddylear/AdventOfCodeTemplate2023/README.md

 A sample template for Rust solutions to any one year of [Advent of Code](https://adventofcode.com/).

-Adapted by Simon Castle from a previous template by Chris Paterson.
+Fork of Simon Castle's template from a previous template by Chris Paterson.

 ## How to Use